Michele231/Atmosphere_Temperature_Profile/README.md

 * ***scale_height_gas_sw***: It is the scale parameter for the exponential mixing ratio profile for the gasses in the SW channel [km].

 * ***wp_profile_gas_ir***: Flag for the type of mixing ratio profile of the gasses in the IR channel.
-If equal to 1 the mixing ratio profile will be constant with the height (exaple: CO2).
-Otherwise the profile will be exponential (exaple: H2O)
+If equal to "costant" the mixing ratio profile will be constant with the height (exaple: CO2).
+If equal to "exponential" the profile will be exponential (exaple: H2O)

 * ***wp_profile_gas_sw***: Flag for the type of mixing ratio profile of the gasses in the SW channel.
-If equal to 1 the mixing ratio profile will be constant with the height.
-Otherwise the profile will be exponential
+If equal to "costant" the mixing ratio profile will be constant with the height.
+If equal to "exponential" the profile will be exponential

 * ***presence_of_ozone***: Flag for the presence of the ozone layer.
 If equal to 1 the ozone is considered, otherwise not.